 If the proceeds from the sale of assets in the separate bankruptcy asset pool reduced by the interest under the outstanding covered bonds payable in the next six months and the amount of claims of holders of the covered bonds which became due before the date of declaration of bankruptcy and which were not paid before that date, are at least five per cent. of the principal amount of the outstanding covered bonds, the claims of the holders of the covered bonds may be satisfied pro rata before the extended maturity date.
-These proceeds will be paid to the holders of the covered bonds on the next interest payment date, but not earlier than two months after the day of submission of the receiver's report or 14 days after the day on which the decision of the judge-commissioner on the reimbursement to the bankruptcy estate of the amount incurred for an expense that was denied recognition becomes final and binding, if the judge-commissioner issued such a decision.
+These proceeds will be paid to the holders of the covered bonds on the next interest payment date, but not earlier than 14 days after the day on which the decision of the judge-commissioner approving the receiver's report on the progress of the bankruptcy proceedings becomes final and binding.

 If the results of the coverage test are positive and the results of the liquidity test are negative, the maturity date of the covered bonds, including the covered bonds which became due before the date of declaration of bankruptcy, is extended to the date falling three years after the latest maturity date of a mortgage bank's receivables in the cover pool.
-If there is an excess in proceeds under the loans received by the bank, after deducting interest payable in the next six months and the costs of bankruptcy proceedings of at least 5 per cent. of the principal amount of the outstanding covered bonds, the holders of the covered bonds will receive payments under the covered bonds before the extended maturity date.
-These payments will be made pro rata on the next interest payment date, but not earlier than two months after the day of submission of the receiver's report or 14 days after the day on which the decision of the judge-commissioner on the reimbursement to the bankruptcy estate of the amount incurred for an expense that was denied recognition becomes final and binding if the judge-commissioner issued such a decision.
+If there is an excess in proceeds under the loans received by the bank, after deducting interest payable in the next six months and the costs of bankruptcy proceedings of at least 5 per cent. of the principal amount of the outstanding covered bonds, the holders of the covered bonds shall receive payments under the covered bonds before the extended maturity date.
+These payments will be made pro rata on the next interest payment date, but not earlier than 14 days after the day on which the decision of the judge-commissioner approving the receiver's report on the progress of the bankruptcy proceedings becomes final and binding.